BabatImReal/fa-dae2-capstone-Tran-Quoc-Dat-Nguyen/docs/architecture/data-flow.md

 ## 📋 Overview

-This document explains the simple **ELT (Extract, Load, Transform)** data flow for our **AI Music Recommender Agent**.
+This document explains the simple **ELT (Extract, Load, Transform)** data flow for our **Music Pipeline**.
 We follow the foundational data engineering pattern of answering five key questions:

 1. **Where does data come from?** → Music APIs + Datasets
 2. **How does it move?** → Python collectors + orchestration